-A rooming house proprietor must not receive extra payments (other than rent or a bond) as a condition to entering into, renewing or extending a rooming house agreement.
+A rooming house proprietor must not receive extra payments (other than rent and/or a bond) as a condition to entering into, renewing or extending a rooming house agreement.

 Whilst a rooming house proprietor must bear all statutory charges in relation to the premises they can require residents to make payments for:

 - rates and charges for water supply; or

 - the provision of electricity, gas or telephone services; or

 - meals or other facilities or services (e.g. meals, cleaning, laundry) provided by the proprietor.

 The proprietor must inform the resident in writing, and before the facilities or services are provided to the resident, of the basis on which the charges will be made [see s 105E(3)].
 The rooming house proprietor must also provide an itemised account setting out their use of the facilities or services before requiring payment [Residential Tenancies Act 1995 (SA) s 105E(4)].

 A proprietor cannot demand more than one weeks rent in advance [s 105F].
 Nor can they require a resident to pay by post-dated cheque.

 At the request of a resident, a proprietor must, within 7 days, provide a statement to the resident outlining the payment the resident has made, and include information such as the date the payment was received, the amount paid, and whether the payment relates to rent, bond or for facilities and services [see s 105G].

 A proprietor must not take or dispose of a resident's property or goods on account of any rent or amount owing to the proprietor.
 Maximum penalty: $5000 [see s 105T].